trailblazer/trailblazer-activity/README.md

 `Circuit` and `workflow` use [BPMN](http://www.bpmn.org/) lingo and concepts for describing processes and flows.
 This document can be found in the [Trailblazer documentation](http://trailblazer.to/gems/workflow/circuit.html), too.

-{% callout %}
-The `circuit` gem is the lowest level of abstraction and is used in `operation` and `workflow`, which both provide higher-level APIs for the Railway pattern and complex BPMN workflows.
+> The `circuit` gem is the lowest level of abstraction and is used in `operation` and `workflow`, which both provide higher-level APIs for the Railway pattern and complex BPMN workflows.
-{% endcallout %}

 ## Installation